-Of course, there are other important aspects to redistricting reform.
-A commendable one is to prevent political leaders from punishing nonconforming incumbents by drawing them out of their districts.
-Another consideration is how to accommodate communities of interest.41 These considerations would presumably be dealt with honestly by an independent commission which would balance them with fairness and responsiveness.42 In the opinion of this author, what matters most is fairness and responsiveness to voters.
-The import of this article is that these will not be achieved in Pennsylvania without actively trying to overcome its political geography.43
+districts.
+Another consideration is how to accommodate communities of interest.44 These considerations would presumably be dealt with honestly by an independent commission which would balance them with fairness and responsiveness.45 In the opinion of this author, what matters most is fairness and responsiveness to voters.
+The import of this paper is that these will not be achieved in Pennsylvania without actively trying to overcome its political geography.46